 Edgar Enrique Sanchez, MPH

-Edgar Enrique Sanchez, BS, serves as the CHIPTS Core Coordinator.
+Edgar Enrique Sanchez, MPH, serves as the CHIPTS Core Coordinator.
 Responsibilities include supporting center-wide communications (maintaining the CHIPTS website, email listservs, and social media accounts); collecting and organizing information for evaluating center-related activities; supporting center data compilation and literature reviews; and providing administrative and coordination support for center events and meetings.
 Prior to working with CHIPTS, Mr. Sanchez provided administrative support to both government agencies and local non-profit organizations in Los Angeles County.
 He is heavily involved in community outreach, having promoted health education on a series of health challenges: Type 2 Diabetes, Leukemia & Lymphoma, and most recently COVID-19.
-He is a recent graduate from California State University – Los Angeles and has a Bachelor of Science in Public Health.
+He is a recent graduate from California State University – Los Angeles and has a Masters in Public Health.

 Contact: EESanchez@mednet.ucla.edu